Dehydrated Pineapple Recipe: How to Make Dried Pineapple at Home

 Dried Pineapple Recipes

+Dried pineapple is one of my favorite fruits for snacking and recipes.
+Dehydrated pineapple rings are delicious on their own, and they work great in a variety of recipes.
+Dehydrated pineapple adds a sweet and tropical flavor to meals like Hawaiian Shrimp & Rice.
 The possibilities are endless and with a little imagination, dried pineapple can go in so many different recipes!
-Try adding it to pizza, in cookies, as part of a trail mix, or in chicken salad.
+Try adding it to pizza, in cookies, as part of a homemade trail mix (it’s perfect for this!), or in chicken salad.
+You can also rehydrate dried pineapple and use it in muffins, carrot cake, oatmeal, or curries.
+Dehydrated pineapple is also fantastic for making granola bars and clusters.
 Sprinkle some sugar on top after it comes out of the dehydrator to add more sweetness or add some cayenne to give it a kick.
 There are plenty of ways to have dehydrated pineapple suit any taste.

 Check out our other delicious recipes here!